Setting assignments

 An assignment is a collection of Nuvolos objects (e.g. files, folders) and an associated deadline until which the students can hand in their work.

-An assignment is created whenever during material distribution time, the "Create an assignment" checkbox is selected.
-In this case, the deadline until which hand-ins are accepted needs to be selected (after the deadline passes, students can no longer hand-in material).
-You also need to set a hand-in size limit.
+An assignment is created during [material distribution](/features/nuvolos-basic-concepts/distribution.md) by selecting the "Create an assignment" checkbox.
+In this case, the deadline until which hand-ins are accepted needs to be selected (after the deadline passes, students can no longer hand in material).
+You also need to set a [hand-in size limit](#hand-in-size-limits-storage-considerations).

-Created assignments are visible on the dashboard of a space, as well from Assignments overview page, that can be accessed from the sidebar as shown on the image below.
+Created assignments are visible on the dashboard of a space, as well from Assignments overview page, that can be accessed from the left sidebar.
+The page and the icon only become active once an assignment has been sent out in the course.

 Note that you should only include objects in the assignment which students are expected to *change and hand-in* for the evaluation.
 Let's see some examples: